Crazy Governor Makes It Harder To Protect Yourself!

 Frequently Asked Questions

-What new gun laws has Michigan's Governor Whitmer signed?
+What new gun control laws has Michigan Governor Gretchen Whitmer signed?

-Governor Gretchen Whitmer has signed two pieces of legislation: Universal Background Checks, requiring all firearm sales to go through an FFL, and a Safe Storage Law, mandating firearms be locked if minors are present.
-A Red Flag law is also expected to pass and be signed.
+Governor Gretchen Whitmer has signed two pieces of legislation into law: Universal Background Checks, requiring all firearm transactions through an FFL, and a Safe Storage Law, mandating firearms be locked if minors are present.
+A Red Flag law is also expected to pass.

-What are the concerns with Michigan's Red Flag law?
+What concerns are raised about Michigan's impending Red Flag law?

 Related News